 As mentioned, there are people from all around the world on the course.

 Can I pay in instalments?

-You sure can.
-It works out a little more expensive but I have options to suit every budget.
-You can see all my instalment plan options here.
+You sure can and I have options to suit every budget.
+You can see all the instalment plan prices here.

 Can I speak to any of the trainees?

 You can indeed and you can do this in a few different ways:

 - You can ask if anyone has done the course in the VA Handbookers Facebook group.